ErikSorensen26/VirtualRouter/docs/architecture/ARCHITECTURE.md

 >
 > Trade-offs: The caller must know the message size before reserving.
 BGP message sizes are bounded by `kMaxMessageLen`, so this isn't a practical constraint.

-**Callback integration:** BGP registers three `noexcept` static callbacks with the TCP engine.
-Each callback receives a `ConnCallbackCtx` with a `void* user` pointing to the `BgpProcess`, enqueues an FSM event onto the BGP ProcessQueue, and returns.
+**Callback integration:** Each `BgpScope` registers three `noexcept` static callbacks with the TCP engine.
+Each callback receives a `ConnCallbackCtx` with a `void* user` pointing to that `BgpScope`, enqueues an FSM event onto the scope's own `ProcessQueue` (see [BGP](#4-bgp)), and returns.
 The TCP thread never calls into BGP directly.

 #### Invariants

 - All TCP connections in a VRF are closed when the VRF's `TCP::Tcp` is destroyed.
   Any connection that outlives its VRF holds a reference to destroyed state.
-- BGP processes in different VRFs share no sockets.
-A misconfigured BGP process in VRF A can't accidentally send to a neighbor that belongs to VRF B.
+- `BgpScope`s in different VRFs share no sockets, even when they belong to the same AS and therefore the same `BgpProcess`.
+A misconfigured session in VRF A can't accidentally send to a neighbor that belongs to VRF B.
 - TCP callbacks never execute BGP state machine logic directly.
-A TCP callback that calls BGP code is running on the TCP thread and creates a race with the BGP ProcessQueue consumer.
+A TCP callback that calls BGP code is running on the TCP thread and creates a race with the owning `BgpScope`'s ProcessQueue consumer.
 - `TxBuffer` spans are committed or discarded before the next `reserveSpan`.
 A pending span that's abandoned leaves the buffer in an inconsistent state and corrupts all subsequent writes.